glo-young/bus-tracker/README.md

   #### DESCRIPTION

- Follow the marker on the map to see the stops from MIT to Harvard
+ Watch as the marker on the map moves along the bus stops between MIT and Harvard.

   ***